 3.4.
 In March 2012, IPPC indicated that it had engaged CABI to undertake a study on the application of the concept of equivalence in the phytosanitary area.
-ISPM 24, adopted in 2005, provides guidelines for determination and recognition of equivalence of phytosanitary measures, and ISPM 1 includes principles on equivalence.
-In the case of the IPPC, equivalence is managed at the level of application of phytosanitary measures.
-These measures are applied as single measures, combined measures, or as a package of measures in systems approaches.
-Most of
+ISPM 24, adopted in 2005, provides guidelines for determination and recognition of equivalence of phytosanitary measures,

-&lt;sup>20 G/SPS/W/279/Rev.1.
+&lt;sup>21 G/SPS/W/279/Rev.1.

-&lt;sup>22 G/SPS/40, paragraph 2.
+&lt;sup>23 G/SPS/40, paragraph 2.